Parupalli Kashyap: 2014 Commonwealth Games

 Kashyap was seeded second at the 2014 Commonwealth Games.
 As expected Kashyap crashed into the Men's Singles finals.
 His route to the final was not easy.
 In the Semifinal match against Rajiv Ouseph of England, he played out of his skin to avenge his loss in the 2010 Commonwealth Games semifinal and also in the mixed team event, where India eventually finished in the fourth position.
 In the finals, in intense three games he defeated Derek Wong of Singapore 21–14, 11–21, 21–19 and thus won a historic gold medal for India.
 The gold medal in men's singles came after a long wait of 32 years, allowing Kashyap to see his name written amongst two legends of Indian Badminton who were also former gold medalists in the same event, Prakash Padukone in 1978, followed by Syed Modi in 1982.

 2015

-Despite promising nothing lesser than a podium finish, Kashyap started the year on a disappointing note, losing out to Derek Wong in the pre-quarters of 2015 Malaysia Open Grand Prix Gold.
-But it was a completely different story at the India Open Grand Prix Gold 2015 where Kashyap defeated compatriot Srikanth Kidambi 23–21, 23–21 in an intense final.
-However, the real challenge of the tournament was from Viktor Axelsen in the semi-finals, where Kashyap was made to sweat before Axelsen ran out of steam and surrendered the match 18–21, 22–20, 21–7 to Kashyap.
+Kashyap started the year on a disappointing note, losing out to Derek Wong in the pre-quarters of 2015 Malaysia Open Grand Prix Gold.
+However, at the India Open Grand Prix Gold 2015, Kashyap defeated compatriot Srikanth Kidambi 23–21, 23–21 in an intense final.
+However, the real challenge of the tournament was from Viktor Axelsen in the semi-finals, where Kashyap was made to sweat before winning the match 18–21, 22–20, 21–7.
 Kashyap's woes continued in the Superseries events as he lost out in the first round of the 2015 All England Super Series Premier.
 In his home Superseries event too Kashyap failed to reach the quarterfinals, bowing out to Xue Song of China in straight games in the pre-quarters.